dmh2000/go_sync_queue/README.md

 #### Why have a bound?

 Its possible to have an unbounded queue that never gets full.
 Using dynamic allocation you could implement an unbounded queue.
-In C++ a list or vector can grow until there is no available memroy.
+In C++ a list or vector can grow until there is no available memory.
 In Go, the container/list object has no bound on its number of elements.
 These are unbounded until you run out of memory.
 There is always an implicit bound.
 You might want to bound a queue as a type of throttling.
 Say a system has processing power that can only support N things going on a time.
 An input queue of capacity N would give it a way to stop accepting things until less than N are working.
 Or, maybe the design wants to know it has enough memory to support all its functions.
 In many real time systems there is a practice that calls for allocating all resources during initialization so that all the constraints are known and can be analyzed.

 ### Queue API